England

 SPITALFIELDS MARKET

 If you didn’t find what you were looking for at Brick Lane, the Spitalfields Market is less than a kilometre west and an interesting place to peruse for hidden treasure.
 The massive bazaar specializes in antiques, selling everything from broken cutlery to government war bonds.
 Row upon row, its tables proudly display old buttons of every imaginable variety, outfits from the 1920s, telephones from the 1930s, vintage cigarette tins, sewing machines and more.
-Yet it was a set of black and white photos from Michael Jackson’s Thriller video that caught my eye, and as a diehard fan since the age of 10, I quickly asked the vendor how much. “£99 each,” he told me, adding a “let me explain” upon reading my expression.
+A set of black and white photos from Michael Jackson’s Thriller video caught my eye, and as a diehard fan since the age of 10, I quickly asked how much. “£99 each,” the vendor told me, adding a “let me explain” upon reading my expression.

 Spitalfields Market, vintage, antiques, London, London shopping, London tourism